Cmdpro/Data-Essence/modchanges.md

 - Added diamond and emerald to Mineral-Finding Rod's recipe
 - Factory Song loops are not disabled by muting the Blocks sound category any more
 - Synthesis Chamber requires an Essence Pathways instead of Logical Matrix
+- Data Tablet hides recipes you do not know about yet, as in EMI, and additionally hides recipes using machines you have not unlocked

 ### Fixes
 - Fixed Essence Burner voiding fuel remainders (e.g. buckets); it now expels them out into the world